vippsas/management-api/management-api-guide.md

 Status: Available.

-This endpoint is for retrieving details about one sales unit (MSN), but only when the merchant is active and the sales unit is active.
+This endpoint is for retrieving details about one sales unit (MSN), but only when both the merchant and sales unit are active.
 If the merchant is not active, or the sales unit is not active, the response will be a `HTTP 404 Not Found` error.